Key State

 Voter Registration

-A plot showing the weekly net changes to Michigan's voter registration totals, starting in late July and continuing through early September.
-While registrations were closed for the August 6 state primary there was a small decrease in the number of registered voters, followed by an increase of about 25,000 new voters, and settling down to a net increase of about 5,000 voters every week since August 16.
+A plot showing the weekly net changes to Michigan's voter registration totals, starting in late July and continuing through mid-October.
+While registrations were closed for the August 6 state primary there was a small decrease in the number of registered voters, followed by an increase of about 25,000 new voters, and settling down to a net increase of between about 5,000 and 8,000 voters every week since August 16, 2024.